MoshoodSO/MoshoodSO/README.md

   Completed advanced training in leadership, innovation, and academic excellence at AIMS Ghana.
 - 🎗 **Academic Excellence – Overall Best MSc Graduate (LASU, 2024)**
   Graduated with a perfect CGPA (5.00/5.00).
+- 🥇 **Best Graduating Student – BSc Mathematics (LASU, 2021)**
+  Recognized as the top-performing student in the Mathematics department.

 ---